hultsfredskommun/hultsfredskommun/readme.txt

 Adritrorecruit by Jonas Hjalmarsson to get available jobs from adritrorecruit.com CBIS widget by Jonas Hjalmarsson to get CBIS search widgets Contact Form 7 by Takayuki Miyoshi to get forms
+AMP by Automatic to get AMP support, style added to follow this theme

 === Handy tools ===
 Simple Image Size by Rahe to handle thumbnail regeneration when needed.